Studio3T/robomongo/README.md

 |                       | Amazon EC2    |

 **Note**: Currently Robomongo supports connection to single server of a replica set.
-Support for connection to **Replica Sets** is one of the most important features of next Robomongo release plan.
+Support for connection to **Replica Sets** is planned in next release Robomongo 1.0.0.

 **Supported OS Platforms:**